Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/vfx.md

 ## Non-Character Animations

 Many effects exist outside the character, like explosions, flashes of light, falling leaves.
-Rivals makes these very easy to make, by using the system already in place to draw on-hit-flashes.
+Rivals makes these easy to make, by using the system already in place to draw on-hit-flashes.

 [`spawn_hit_fx`](https://rivalsofaether.com/spawn_hit_fx/) draws an animation at an x,y point.